natevw/putdoc/README.md

 (For an alternate explanation, see [The CouchApp Filesystem Mapping](http://couchapp.readthedocs.io/en/latest/design/filesystem-mapping.html) documentation although note that there are currently some differences, e.g. the root folder name is not used and the `_docs` subfolder is not yet supported.)

+A file `.putdocignore` can be used to ignore files and folders much similar to `.gitignore`.

 ## Examples

 So a design document might have a folder like: